g185/ArTeller/3rd_delivery.md

 of the statue.
 The second sensor is positioned in a different height and makes possible to detect the presence of an adult.
 When triggered, the system will now send data about the fact that the user is a child or an adult.

-This data is now shown in a better looking format on the Thingsboard dashboard, that we implemented with the possibility to offer useful data and insights about the visitors.
-The widgets of Thingsboard's dashboard now show the last detected user, a real-time average number of visitors and two charts that show the number of overall children and adults that have triggered the sistem.
+This data is now shown in a better looking format on the ThingsBoard dashboard, that we implemented with the possibility to offer useful data and insights about the visitors.
+The widgets of ThingsBoard's dashboard now show the last detected user, a real-time average number of visitors and two charts that show the number of overall children and adults that have triggered the system.

-Bug fixing on ethernet connection, that we experced during tests and fixed using mbed-os new firmware
+Bug fixing on Ethernet connection, that we experienced during tests and fixed using mbed-os new firmware

-The main difficulties that we experienced were caused by the internal sd card reader.
-We realized that the drivers offered by mbed-os were not functioning, so after 4 days of work we decided to buy a new sd card reader.
-The integration of the SD card reader was possible using some pre-existing libraries that made possible to create a functioning filesystem and to play audio track.
+The main difficulties that we experienced were caused by the internal SD card reader.
+We realized that the drivers offered by mbed-os were not functioning, so after 4 days of work we decided to buy a new SD card reader.
+The integration of the SD card reader was possible using some pre-existing libraries that made possible to create a functioning file system and to play audio track.

-Another important improvement to our sistem concern the implementation of the audio output.
-The wav files that are present in the SD card, when the sistem is triggered, are now sent via the aux output to an external speaker.
+Another important improvement to our system concern the implementation of the audio output.
+The .wav files that are present in the SD card, when the system is triggered, are now sent via the aux output to an external speaker.